RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

             "master": "MTMR",
             "slave": "PSM1",
             "period": 0.005, // in seconds
+            // rotation can be defined here in release 1.5 and below
-            "rotation" : [[ 0.0000,  1.0000,  0.0000],
+            // for release 1.6 and above, use "configure-parameter" "rotation" : [[ 0.0000,  1.0000,  0.0000],
                           [ 1.0000,  0.0000,  0.0000],
                           [ 0.0000,  0.0000, -1.0000]]